google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 or an STH with a root hash that does not match the one calculated from a copy of the log, proving violation of the append-only property.

-## Preventing Tracking Clients {#prevent_tracking_clients}

-Clients that gossip STHs or report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.
-Logs SHOULD mitigate this risk by either:

-- Using deterministic signature schemes, or

-- Producing no more than one SCT for each distinct submission and no more than one STH for each distinct tree_size.
-Each of these SCTs and STHs can be stored by the log and served to other clients that submit the same certificate or request the same STH.

 ## Multiple SCTs {#requiring_multiple_scts}

 By requiring TLS servers to offer multiple SCTs, each from a different log, TLS